tnacho-23/orb_slam3_pepper_robot/README.md

-# ROS wrapper for ORB-SLAM3
+# ROS wrapper for ORB-SLAM3: The Pepper case

-A ROS wrapper for [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
+Adadaptation for [Pepper Robot](https://github.com/uchile-robotics/maqui_bringup) of a ROS wrapper for [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
 The main idea is to use the ORB-SLAM3 as a standalone library and interface with it instead of putting everything together.
 For that, you can check out [this package](https://github.com/thien94/orb_slam_3_ros).

-Tested with ORB-SLAM3 V1.0, primarily on Ubuntu 20.04.
+Tested with ORB-SLAM3 V1.0, primarily on Ubuntu 18.04.

 - **Pros**:
   - Easy to update [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3#orb-slam3) indepedently.